jeeliz/jeelizWeboji/README.md

 2. Open a browser and go to `localhost:8888`

 If you have not bought a webcam yet, a screenshot video of the Cartman Demo is available here:

 <p align="center">
 <a href='https://www.youtube.com/watch?v=WxaL_kXwtRE'><img src='https://img.youtube.com/vi/WxaL_kXwtRE/0.jpg'></a>
 </p>

-You can subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@StartupJeeliz Twitter account](https://twitter.com/StartupJeeliz) to be kept informed of our cutting edge developments.

-If you have made an application or a fun demonstration using this library, we would love to see it and insert a link here !
-Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).